falcosecurity/falco-website/content/en/blog/tidal-registry-release/index.md

 After obtaining the list of functions, the attacker tried to dig deeper by downloading the Lambda code.
 Calling the AWS API, they were able to get the code location so that they could download the code that makes up the Lambda.
 In this case, the Lambda function held proprietary software and the keys needed to execute it.

 Using curl or wget commands, the attacker successfully exfiltrated the Lambda code and stole proprietary code and software from the Lambda functions.
 There was also evidence that the attacker executed the stolen software.
-They took the time to look at the Lambda function’s environment variables and find additional AWS credentials related to IAM users in the same account.
+They took the time to look at the Lambda function's environment variables and find additional AWS credentials related to IAM users in the same account.
 However, any attempts to tamper with the Lambda functions configuration would have been instantly detected by Falco:

 ```yaml
 - rule: Update Lambda Function Code